What makes an ecommerce business successful?

 Also, don’t forget to make your product descriptions SEO friendly.
 SEO product descriptions for ecommerce stores are even more important.
 Focus on writing product descriptions that inform, inspire, create value, and also rank favorably on search engines.

 Product advertisements on Facebook and Instagram implement the direct-shopping functionality.
 Take Instagram for example, this platform added the possibility to sell products last March 2018.

 Did you know that 30% of online shoppers are willing to purchase through Twitter, Snapchat, Instagram and Pinterest?
 That’s a big market share, which should be more than enough to make you admit that the social sales channel can be profitable.

 As I have mentioned earlier, clear navigation is an absolute must.
 It doesn’t matter how many products you offer.
 Create a logical user journey and compartmentalize your product categories to make it a more customer-centric shopping experience.

 Amazon invested a lot on money in studying their platform’s navigation and it certainly paid off.
 You can also seek advice from experts to help you out.

 Did you know that 67% of consumers are influenced by online reviews?

-Showcasing all kinds of reviews, even the negative ones, too reassure consumers to trust your brand and purchase from you.
+Showcase all kinds of reviews, even the negative ones in order to reassure consumers that they can trust your brand.